 Though it’s not the most stunning National Treasure you’ll see, the massive patch is a unique touch that is the card’s focal point.

-The card’s bottom portion is very busy, with a blue autograph cozily stenciled above a nameplate, “Panini National Treasures” emblem, Avalanche logo, and a couple of ornamental graphics.
+The card’s bottom portion is very busy, with a blue autograph cozily stenciled above a nameplate, a “Panini National Treasures” emblem, Avalanche logo, and a couple of ornamental graphics.

 MacKinnon’s image looms large atop the patch.
 He stares with his mouth agape beneath a white helmet with curly lettuce flowing out the back.